Khyril Muhymeen: PKNS

+Selangor

+In 2020 he signed for Selangor after leaving Perlis.
+He scored 3 goals in 8 appearances.

+PJ City

+After 2 years with Selangor, he joined Petaling Jaya City as his next destination.

+Harini FT

+Season 2023 saw him changing his professional football career path by completing his move to semi-pro club Harini FT, competing in the Malaysia M3 League.

 International career

 Khyril was hit by a knee injury during representing Malaysia national team in a friendly match against Kenya in September 2009 that sidelined him for seven months.
 This injury cost him a place in 2009 SEA Games squad.
 He is fully recovered by April 2010 but far from his best as he performed cautiously to avoid injury.

 In November 2010, Kyhril was called up to the national team by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 Malaysia won the 2010 AFF Suzuki Cup title for the first time in their history.
 He ended up the 2012 campaign becoming the team top scorers with 10 league goals, his best scoring tally since 2009 season and 4 goals in Malaysia FA Cup.
 He alongside his club teammates Baddrol Bakhtiar and Amar Rohidan were called up by coach, K. Rajagobal for the friendlies against Arsenal on 24 July 2012 and Manchester City on 30 July 2012 on their Asia Tour 2012.